A Generalized Stokes' Theorem on integral currents: A generalized Stokes' Theorem and a counterexample

-\begin{proof} The measure $\Vert T\Vert$ is a finite Borel regular measure and $f$ is Lebesgue integrable with respect to $\Vert T\Vert$, we extend a representative of $f$ by $0$ to the whole of $\spt T$ (and we still call this function $f$).
-Choose $\epsilon = \epsilon_1 >0$.
-By the Vitali-Caratheodory Theorem (see \cite[2.24]{RudinReal}) there exist extended-real valued functions $g$ and $h$ defined on $\spt T$, which are respectively upper and lower semi-continuous, and satisfy
+\begin{proof} We first fix a representative of $f$ on $\spt T$.
+As the measure $\Vert T\Vert$ is finite and Borel regular we can apply the Vitali-Caratheodory Theorem to $f$ (see \cite[2.24]{RudinReal}).
+Choose $\epsilon >0$.
+There exist extended-real valued functions $g$ and $h$ defined on $\spt T$, which are respectively upper and lower semi-continuous, such that $g\leq f\leq h$ and satisfy